telerik/blazor-docs/components/combobox/overview.md

     int selectedValue { get; set; }

-    //Define a preselected value when the component initializes protected override void OnInitialized()
+    //Define a preselected value when the component initializes.
+Placeholder will not be shown as the selected value is defined. protected override void OnInitialized()
     {
         selectedValue = 3;